smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_ES.md

         model: https://schema.org/Text
         type: Property
     permitActiveHours:
       description: 'This attribute allows to capture situations when a permit is only needed at specific hours or days of week.
-It is an structured value which must contain a subproperty per each required permit, indicating when the permit is active.
+It is a structured value which must contain a subproperty per each required permit, indicating when the permit is active.
 If nothing specified for a permit it will mean that a permit is always required.
 An empty JSON Object means always active.
 The syntax must be conformant with schema.org'
       type: object
       x-ngsi:
         type: Property